genesiscommunitysuccess/docs/docs/03_server/05_access-control/03_password_authentication.md

 The `selfServiceReset` function  has the following options:

-* `timeoutInMinutes` - the time in minutes that a reset link remains valid.
+* `timeoutInMinutes` - the time in minutes that a reset link remains valid
-* `coolDownInMinutes` - the time in minutes between before the next password reset can be made.
+* `coolDownInMinutes` - the time in minutes between before the next password reset can be made
-* `notifyTopic` - the email topic in Genesis Notify to be used.
+* `notifyTopic` - the email topic in Genesis Notify to be used
-* `redirectUrl` - the url to use for the redirect.
+* `redirectUrl` - the url to use for the redirect
 * `acceptClientUrl` - boolean flag; if true, the reset will use the client provided reset url

 :::warning